DoSomething/chompy/docs/imports/rock-the-vote.md

 ## New Users

 If the referral column doesn't have a NS ID, we try to find to a user by email, and last by mobile number.
-If a user is still not found, then create a NS account for them with PII provided from Rock The Vote:
+If a user is still not found, then create a NS account for them with the following info provided from Rock The Vote:

-- First Name
+- First and last name

-- Last Name
-- Street Address, City, Zip
+- Address, City, Zip

 - Email

+  - If user opts-in to email messaging from DS, user is subscribed with `community` topic and an Activate Account email is sent.

 - Mobile

-Note: We do not import the user's birthdate, likely for [privacy concerns](https://dosomething.slack.com/archives/CTVPG6L4R/p1587153485493600?thread_ts=1587153236.493300&cid=CTVPG6L4R).
+  - If user opts-in to SMS messging from DS, user is subscribed to the `voting` SMS topic with status `active`.

+  - If user opts-out of SMS messging from DS, user's `voting` SMS topic is removed if exists.
+SMS status will be set to `active` if was previously set to `stop` or `undeliverable`.

 ### Online Drives